shasha2408/Time-Series-Classification/README.md

-## **Purpose of Analysis**:
+## **Purpose of Analysis**

-Analysing the characteristics of normal/abnormal values over time with the main data of the automatic system obtained from the sensor, the goal is to automatically detect the presence of a specific issue with the engine.<br>
+Analyzing the characteristics of normal/abnormal values over time with the main data from the automatic system obtained from the sensor, the goal is to automatically detect the presence of a specific issue with the engine.

+### Multivariate
+- Multivariate time series algorithms
+  - **Euclidean vs. Mahalanobis**: Evaluate different distance measures for multivariate time series
+  - **ML** (Machine Learning approaches for univariate time series)
+    - **NASA**: Evaluation of the ML algo on the NASA Shuttle dataset (refer to 4.2 in the thesis)
+    - **SD**: Evaluation of the ML algo on the synthetic data
+    - **SMTP**: Evaluation of the ML algo on the SMTP Dataset
+  - **Neural Networks**
+    - Neural network approaches for univariate time series
+      - **NASA**: Evaluation of the neural network approaches on the NASA Shuttle dataset (refer to 4.2 in the thesis)
+      - **SD**: Evaluation of the neural network approaches on the synthetic data
+      - **SMTP**: Evaluation of the neural network approaches on the SMTP Dataset
+  - **Statistical**
+    - Statistical approaches for univariate time series
+      - **NASA**: Evaluation of the statistical approaches on the NASA Shuttle dataset (refer to 4.2 in the thesis)
+      - **SD**: Evaluation of the statistical approaches on the synthetic data
+      - **SMTP**: Evaluation of the statistical approaches on the SMTP Dataset

+### Univariate
+- Univariate time series algorithms
+  - **ML** (Machine Learning approaches for univariate time series)
+    - **NYCT**: Evaluation of the ML algo on the NYCT Dataset
+    - **UD1_UD4**: Evaluation of the ML algo on the UD1-UD4 datasets (refer to 4.2 in the thesis)
+  - **Neural Networks**
+    - Neural network approaches for univariate time series
+      - **NYCT**: Evaluation of the neural network approaches on the NYCT Dataset
+      - **UD1_UD4**: Evaluation of the neural network approaches on the UD1-UD4 datasets (refer to 4.2 in the thesis)
+  - **Statistical**
-├── Mutlivariate (multivariate time series algorithms)<br>
+    - Statistical approaches for univariate time series
-│   ├── Euclidean vs. Mahalanobis (evaluate different distance measures for multivariate time series) │   ├── ML (machine learning approaches for univariate time series) │   │   ├── NASA (Evaluation of the ML algo on the NASA Shuttle dataset - refer to 4.2 in the thesis) │   │   ├── SD (Evaluation of the ML algo on the synthetic data) │   │   └── SMTP (Evaluation of the ML algo on the SMTP Dataset) │   ├── Neural Networks (neural network approaches for univariate time series) │   │   ├── NASA (Evaluation of the neural network approaches on the NASA Shuttle dataset - refer to 4.2 in the thesis) │   │   ├── SD (Evaluation of the neural network approaches on the synthetic data) │   │   └── SMTP (Evaluation of the neural network approaches on the SMTP Dataset) │   └── Statistical   (statistical approaches for univariate time series) │       ├── NASA (Evaluation of the statistical approaches on the NASA Shuttle dataset - refer to 4.2 in the thesis) │       ├── SD (Evaluation of the statistical approaches on the synthetic data) │       └── SMTP (Evaluation of the statistical approaches on the SMTP Dataset) └── Univariate   (univariate time series algorithms)
-    ├── ML (machine learning approaches for univariate time series) │   ├── NYCT (Evaluation of the ML algo on the NYCT Dataset) │   └── UD1_UD4 (Evaluation of the ML algo on the UD1-UD4 datasets - refer to 4.2 in the thesis) ├── Neural Networks (neural network approaches for univariate time series) │   ├── NYCT (Evaluation of the neural network approaches on the NYCT Dataset) │   └── UD1_UD4 (Evaluation of the neural network approaches on the UD1-UD4 datasets - refer to 4.2 in the thesis) └── Statistical   (statistical approaches for univariate time series) ├── NYCT (Evaluation of the statistical approaches on the NYCT Dataset) └── UD1_UD4 (Evaluation of the statistical approache on the UD1-UD4 datasets - refer to 4.2 in the thesis)
+      - **NYCT**: Evaluation of the statistical approaches on the NYCT Dataset
+      - **UD1_UD4**: Evaluation of the statistical approaches on the UD1-UD4 datasets (refer to 4.2 in the thesis)